shobhitsinha04/Building_LLM/README.md

 3) Pre-Training: The Pre-Training Jupyter notebook focuses on pretraining a simplified GPT model.
 It defines a model configuration with key parameters like vocabulary size and context length.
 Using tiktoken for GPT-2 encoding, the notebook demonstrates text generation based on input tokens.
 It includes a training loop that splits data into training and validation sets, tracks losses, and evaluates model performance.
 After each epoch, a sample text is generated, and the model is saved with visualized training results.
 This setup provides a straightforward approach to pretraining and evaluating a GPT model.

+4) Weight Loading: The Weight Loading Jupyter notebook demonstrates loading pretrained GPT-2 model weights, configuring different model sizes (small, medium, large, XL), and assigning weights to a custom torch GPT model.
+After loading the weights, it performs text generation using tiktoken for encoding and showcases text generation with the litgpt library.
+The setup effectively illustrates weight loading and inference with a GPT model.

+5) Fine Tuning: The Fine Tuning Jupyter notebook on fine-tuning demonstrates the process of working with instruction-based data to fine-tune a language model.
+It reads a dataset from a JSON file, processes it to create model inputs and outputs, and splits the data into training and test sets.
+The notebook uses a fine-tuning command with the litgpt library to fine-tune the model on this dataset.
+It also includes functionality for scoring model responses based on a predefined scoring mechanism.
+This setup provides a complete workflow for fine-tuning a model using instruction-based tasks.